AlexanderKM/AlexAntlrExample/Guide.md

-Need to install the intellij plugin at https://plugins.jetbrains.com/plugin/7358?pr=
+# Using Antlr with IntelliJ

-Scroll down to downloads and download the newest one.
+First we need to install the intellij plugin located at https://plugins.jetbrains.com/plugin/7358?pr=

-In intellij go to Settings > Plugins > Install plugin from disk
+Scroll down to the downloads and download the newest one.

-And select the zip file you downloaded.
+In intellij go to Settings > Plugins > Install plugin from disk, and select the zip file you downloaded.

-Now to edit our pom
+## Now to edit our pom

 Add the antlr runtime dependency: